MimoSketch/MimoSketch/README.md

-# MimoSketch: A Framework to Mine Item Frequency on Multiple Nodes with Sketches
+# MimoSketch: A Framework for Frequency-based Mining Tasks on Multiple Nodes with Sketches